admission-intelligence/admission-intelligence-docs/README.md

 A one size fits all approach won't work.
 The scope of the challenge means improving preventable admission rates requires a data driven architecture that can operate at scale and bring the best decision making and automation tools available to life.

-Under the following guiding architectural requirements:
+Under the following guiding requirements:

 * __Targeted Care__
     * Enhance and empower the experts.
 Enable clinicians and subject matter experts to target care and attention to the patients most at risk of admission